-Ten medium rating (important) and nine low rating (housekeeping) recommendations were made.
-No high rating (fundamental) recommendations were made.
-The internal auditors'

-annual report, delivered to the June 2018 Audit Committee meeting, provided substantial assurance in respect of the HCPC's corporate governance, risk management and internal controls.
+[number] priority two (significant) and [number] priority three (housekeeping) recommendations were made.
+No priority one (fundamental) recommendations were made.
+The internal auditors' annual report, delivered to the June 2018 Audit Committee meeting, provided substantial assurance in respect of the HCPC's corporate governance, risk management and internal controls.